leogtzr/shellreminders/README.md

 # shellreminders
-Shows reminders in my terminal.
+Shows reminders in my terminal about things that I have to pay soon, like credit cards ...

 ```
 ./shellreminders